Minehead: Landmarks

 The town's major tourist attraction is Butlins holiday camp.
 Others include: the terminus of the West Somerset Railway; the town's main ornamental park, Blenheim Gardens, off Blenheim Road; and the Minehead & West Somerset Golf Club, Somerset's oldest golf club, established in 1882, which has an 18-hole links course.
 A variety of sailing and wind surfing options are on offer, as well as the usual beach activities.
 There are many other attractions and amusement arcades, for example "Merlins" and a variety of well-known high street stores such as WHSmith and Boots, together with independent local shops.
 The town has both a Tesco and a Morrisons supermarket on its outskirts as well as a new Lidl.

 The South West Coast Path National Trail starts at a marker, erected in Minehead in 2001, partly paid for by the South West Coast Path Association.
 The UK's longest long-distance countryside walking trail, it runs along the South West Coast to Poole in Dorset.

 Transport

 The town's location—sea to the north and Exmoor to the south—means that transport links are limited.
 Minehead is located on the A39 road, and is 28 mi north-west of the M5 motorway at junction 24.

 Local bus services are operated by First West of England and Quantock Motor Services.

 Minehead railway station is close to the beach.
 The Minehead Railway was opened on 16 July 1874, linking the town to Taunton and beyond.
 It was operated by the Bristol and Exeter Railway which was amalgamated into the Great Western Railway in 1876.
 The Minehead Railway was itself absorbed into the GWR in 1897, which in turn was nationalised into British Railways in 1948.
 It was closed on 4 January 1971 but has since been reopened as the West Somerset Railway, which is notable for being the longest standard-gauge heritage railway in Britain.

+Media

+Minehead's local radio station is the community-based West Somerset Radio.
+The local newspapers are West Somerset Free Press and Somerset County Gazette.